tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 their code.

-I chose to create a base class where the advanced methods are stubbed: the restore method returns an clean slate and the store method just logs the new state.
-This code was bundled as abstract classes to be used by all five implementation.
+I chose to create a base class where the advanced methods are stubbed: the restore method returns a clean slate and the store method just logs the new state.
+This code was bundled as abstract classes to be used by all five implementations.
 The base class also gave me a future place for utility methods shared among all methods.

 After coding './src/session.ts` I needed to transpile the code to javascript for browsers' consumption.
 Terminal7 was using WebPack and needed a non-trivial upgrade to version 3.
-I wasted an evening trying to migrate only to fail and realize I don't like WebPack.
-Too many parts and the configurations is complex.
+I wasted an evening trying to migrate only to fail and realize I don't like WebPack - there are too many moving parts and the configuration is complex.

 ## Ditching WebPack

-A bit of research led me to vite & rollup as the rising stars in jacvascript tooling sky. vite is focused on the developers and leaves the build process to rollup.
+A bit of research led me to vite & rollup as the rising stars in jacvascript tooling skies. vite is focused on the developers and leaves the build process to rollup.
 It does a great job of running a fast & updated local dev server. vite has Hot Module Reload (HMR) which quickly updates the dev server whenever I